Exikle/Artemis-Cluster/README.md

 Kubernetes Cluster Setup + Migration (from PRD001L)

-1. Build cluster (10.10.0.200+ for ip range), will update this list every time a new node is added
+1. Build cluster (10.10.0.100+ for IP range), will update this list every time a new node is added
     - PKN001L (Master)
       -  10.10.0.101
     - PKN002L